 Bone health is a major health concern among aging baby boomers.
-Methods to ward off osteoporosis by improving calcium metabolism continue to evolve, with scientists working to sort out the most effective supplementation protocol.
+Methods to ward off complications by improving calcium metabolism continue to evolve, with scientists working to sort out the most effective supplementation protocol.

 Why Vitamin A?